MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-proxy.md

 To learn more about the configuration of the proxy elements for .NET configuration files, go to [defaultProxy Element (Network settings)](/dotnet/framework/configure-apps/file-schema/network/defaultproxy-element-network-settings).

 ### Configure gateway for output destinations

-In addition, to use the gateway with output destinations, the gateway may need to be configured to be able to pass through a firewall or proxy to reach the destination data source.
-If the customer is using a proxy server, this may require enable-listing URLs to appropriate destinations. i.e. (*-datawarehouse.pbidedicated.windows.net) for LakeHouse, (*.dfs.core.windows.net) for DataLake, etc.
+In addition, to use the gateway with output destinations, the gateway might need to be configured to be able to pass through a firewall or proxy to reach the destination data source.
+If the customer is using a proxy server, this might require enable-listing URLs to appropriate destinations, for example, (*-datawarehouse.pbidedicated.windows.net) for LakeHouse, (*.dfs.core.windows.net) for DataLake, and so on.

 ## Change the gateway service account to a domain user